 How Does Domestic Violence Affect Child Custody in Las Vegas?

 Domestic violence and child custody are issues that combine to form serious problems in some Las Vegas families.
 A charge of domestic violence can tear a family apart, create life-long traumas, and impact a parent’s rights.
-Child custody is already a contentious and emotional issue between feuding spouses.
-However, if domestic violence becomes involved, child custody can be restricted or taken away from the alleged aggressor.
+Child custody is already a contentious and emotional issue between parents.
+If domestic violence becomes involved, child custody can be restricted or taken away from the alleged aggressor.

 Defining Domestic Violence in Nevada

-Domestic violence is a serious matter that impacts individuals and families across a wide range of backgrounds.
+Domestic violence is a serious matter that can impact individuals and families across a wide range of backgrounds.
 It involves many different abusive behaviors aimed at one person gaining control and dominance over another person in a domestic context.

 Nevada has a broad definition of domestic violence.
 State law defines it as one person committing a certain type of act against someone with whom they have an intimate relationship.